 In order to maximize your sump tank’s filtration, consider setting up a customized filter.
 You can use the whole sump as one giant custom-made filtering system!

 You can add e few dividers within the sump, thus creating filtration chambers full of different media types.
-The design should prevent water from bypassing any section and ensures each one has an equal balance between biological and mechanical filters for optimum performance.
+The design should prevent water from bypassing any section and ensure each one has an equal balance between biological and mechanical filters for optimum performance.

 Filters are generally made up of various combinations of gravel, sand, activated carbon (AC), nitrate traps, or denitrators that trap ammonia.